zanata/zanata.github.io/_drafts/cli-install.md

 ## {{ site.cli_client_name }} Installation with Ivy

-The Ivy distribution of the client will keep itself updated to the latest version.
+The Ivy distribution of the client is a small script that will download the client the first time it is run.
 This distribution requires Apache Ivy to run.

 Instructions for installing Apache Ivy and the Ivy version of {{ site.cli_client_name }} can be found at [Zanata Ivy Client on github](https://github.com/zanata/zanata-client-ivy).